armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-51.md

 ### Fixes

-* Fixed an issue when an exception being thrown during Agent registration would cause that Agent instance to not be able to register again.
-It also allows Agent to register again in cases that a reconnection is issued such as when using  and the token expires.
+* Fixed an issue of an Agent instance being unable to register again when an exception was thrown during the first registration.
+It also allows Agent to register again in cases that a reconnection is issued such as when using `tokenCommand` and the token expires.